 Further, the University encourages students, employees, community members, and guests of other separate campuses to accurately and promptly report all crimes, emergencies, and public safety-related incidents to the appropriate law enforcement agency identified below when the victim of a crime elects to, or is unable to, make such a report.
-UKPD is unable to respond to emergency calls at Little Research Campus (Woodford County), Robinson Forest (Breathitt County), West Kentucky Research & Education Center (Caldwell County), Paducah Campus (McCracken County), Hazard Campus (Perry County), Bowling Green Campus (Warren County), and Northern Kentucky Campus (Campbell County) due to geographical restrictions and encourages faculty, staff, and students to report any immediate threats to the local law enforcement agency listed below for those areas.
+UKPD is unable to respond to emergency calls at Little Research Campus (Woodford County), Robinson Forest (Breathitt County), West Kentucky Research and Education Center (Caldwell County), Paducah Campus (McCracken County), Hazard Campus (Perry County), Bowling Green Campus (Warren County), Northern Kentucky Campus at Highland Heights (Campbell County), and Northern Kentucky Campus at Edgewood (Kenton County) due to geographical restrictions and encourages faculty, staff, and students to report any immediate threats to the local law enforcement agency listed below for those areas.